-Details of offices held by Directors with other organisations are set out on pages 19 to 21 of the Directors' Report.
+Details of offices held by Directors with other organisations are set out on page 5 of the Directors' Report.
 Full details of related party dealings are set out in the notes to the Company's accounts as required by law.